AdoptOpenJDK/openjdk-website/CONTRIBUTING.md

 **IMPORTANT:** Node will run source code and all that is needed inside container.
 In order to see website and changes you are doing point browser to http://localhost:3000 and for UI http://localhost:3001

-Modify code in your preferd IDE outside docker, it will be picked up automaticly
+Modify code in your preferred IDE outside docker, it will be picked up automatically

 ---